aadilmallick/my-notes-docusaurus/docs/backend-engineering/04-backend-theory.md

 2. Server immediately responds with job metadata, kicks off background job
 3. Client uses the job handle to check for status at some `/status/:jobId` endpoint, server does not reply until it has the response, either success or failure.

+> [!NOTE]
+> How is this different than the synchronous workload request-response cycle?
+Well in long polling, you still decouple the request-response cycle from the processing work by delegating the computation to a background job, which makes the actual work being processed more robust and not tightly coupled to the actual client request if it disconnects.

 **pros**